asen/smg/docs/index.md

 Every RRD object also has an **interval** associated with it.
 That determines how often the command specified in the config will be executed and its output (numbers) recorded in the RRD file.
-The default interval if not specified in the config is 300 seconds (or every-5 minutes).
+The default interval if not specified in the config is 60 seconds (or every minute).

 Check [RRD Objects configuration](admin/index.md#rrd-objects) for more details on what properties are supported for given RRD object.